 In general, children need to sleep more than adults, primarily due to the body’s developmental and growth requirements.
 However some parents may frequently complain of excessive sleeping in their children.
 Estimates suggest that the problem of irregular sleep is fairly common with approximately 40% of children having some type of sleeping trouble.
-This article provides information about the causes and what needs to be done in case of excessive sleeping in children.

 The sleeping pattern of children varies depending upon their age.
 During the first month of life, an infant may sleep for about 15 to 16 hours in a day, while infants between 1 month and 1 year may sleep for 12 to 14 hours.
 Children between the ages of 1 to 3 years may sleep for about 11 to 12 hours in a day, while older children up to the age of 6 years may need a minimum of 10 hours of sleep.
+Children above the age of 12 years usually sleep for 8 hours in a day.

 While the sleeping pattern of children may differ, excessive sleeping or getting too little sleep can interfere with the child’s developmental growth and performance.